Sudo Slider

 Remember that anything can be used, it doesn't have to be a link.
 And remember that one doesn't exclude the other, you can use ordinary controls and customLinks at the same time.

-But we also need to tell the slider what to do, that's done using the rel tag like this:
+But we also need to tell the slider what to do, that's done using the data-target tag like this:

 This link makes the slider go to the next slide